HarryStevens/temperature-seasons-analysis/README.md

 This project uses node and python, so you will need to install the dependencies for both.

-First, install the node modules:
+First, install the node modules.

 ```bash
 npm i # Install the node modules
 ```